After 40 years of living in California, I moved to the Ann Arbor, Michigan area, to take part in the area's rich culture of art.

 Jane loves to mix colors, old jewelry, phrases, and sometimes incongruous or unexpected objects, to add some assemblage fantasy to the mosaic.
 She has lived in Michigan, North Carolina, Florida, New Mexico, New York, India and California, and traveled extensively in the USA (one year in a tent!), as well as Egypt, Thailand and Japan.
 The exotic and unique colors and textures of these locations (sky, earth, water, fabrics, architecture, jewelry) all influence her art.

-She studied mosaicing with numerous instructors at the Institute of Mosaic Arts in Oakland: Ellen Blakeley, Josef Norris, Laurel True, Jeannie Houston Antes, Rachel Rodi, Tracey Brobeck, and Glynnis Kaye.
+She studied mosaics with numerous instructors at the Institute of Mosaic Arts in Berkeley/Oakland, California: Ellen Blakeley, Josef Norris, Laurel True, Jeannie Houston Antes, Rachel Rodi, Tracey Brobeck, and Glynnis Kaye.

 Her primary goal in life is to make more mosaics, more often.